andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

   * finding the big picture and breaking it into smaller pieces
   * articulating how the pieces fit together

 While I addressed them more in an interleaved fashion, I'll speak about them each in turn for clarity.
+At a meta level, it was exciting to come at DDD from another angle.
+It meant I had to re-read Eric's book, and find value in other parts which I'd previously skimmed.
+I was amazed (yet again) at how relevant and applicable and valuable these concepts were.

 ---